-While there are various lengths of rate lock periods (from 15 to 60 days), the longer spans are typically more expensive.
-The lender can agree to lock in an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.
+Although there are several lengths of rate lock periods (from 15 to 60 days), the longer spans are typically more expensive.
+You can get a longer period for your lock, but in choosing this option, will likely have a higher rate than you would with a shorter span of time

-In addition to going with a shorter rate lock period, there are more ways you can attain the lowest rate.
-A larger down payment will get you a lower interest rate, because you will have a good amount of equity from the beginning.
-You might choose to pay points to lower your interest rate for the loan term, meaning you pay more up front.
-For a lot of people, this makes sense and is a good deal..
+In addition to going with a shorter rate lock period, there are more ways you can get the lowest rate.
+A larger down payment will give you a reduced interest rate, since you're starting out with more equity.
+You can pay points to lower your interest rate over the term of the loan, meaning you pay more up front.
+To a lot of people, this is a good option..

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.